Skip to content

 Facebook

-Apple outperforms Facebook in 4 of 7 categories, with a stronger composite score (73 vs 72).
-Facebook leads in SEO, TTFB.
+Facebook outperforms Apple in 2 of 7 categories, with a stronger composite score (73 vs 73).
+Apple leads in best practices.

 When to choose Apple

-Choose Apple when your primary concern is best practices and performance.
+Choose Apple when your primary concern is best practices.
 Its audit data shows consistent strength in these areas across the sampled sites.

 When to choose Facebook